 Ph.D., Computer Science and Engineering, University of South Florida (1997) M.S., Computer Science, University of South Florida (1993) B.S., Computer Engineering, University of South Florida (1992)

-Certificates in Management/Administration Services, Human Resources, University of West Florida (2010-in progress) Certified Online Instructor, Academic Technology Center, University of West Florida (2006)
+Courses in Management/Administration Services, Human Resources, University of West Florida (2010) Certified Online Instructor, Academic Technology Center, University of West Florida (2006)

 U-Care Award, Excellence Matters Faculty and Staff Reward and Recognition Program, 2009.